 No matter what vacuum cleaner you choose, remember to treat your wool area rugs as gently as possible during regular maintenance.

 If you have any questions about area rug maintenance, or about wool oriental rugs in general, feel free to reach out to us here at RugKnots.
-We’d be more than happy to field whatever questions you may come up with in the course of looking for the perfect vacuum cleaner for your rugs.
+We are more than happy to answer whatever questions you may come up with in the course of looking for the perfect vacuum cleaner for your rugs.